redis-developer/LLM-Document-Chat/README.md

 ### Azure Redis Enterprise, Redis Enterprise Cloud, and Redis Stack

-The tutorial will require the usage of the Redis-stack contianer because of the use of RediSearch and RedisJSON.
+The tutorial will require the usage of the Redis-stack container because of the use of RediSearch and RedisJSON.
 There are three options for Redis

 1. Redis Enterprise Cloud